Short Story Contest

 The goal of the Short Story Contest is to nurture and foster local writing talent, and to provide a platform for the promotion and publication of short form fiction in the area.

 All writers in San Diego County 16 and over are eligible to enter the Short Story Contest.
-San Diego Public Library staff are not allowed to participate in the contest.
+San Diego Public Library staff and members of affiliated organizations such as the San Diego Public Library Foundation, Friends of San Diego Public Library, and the Board of Library Commissioners are not allowed to participate in the contest.

 A maximum of 50 short stories will be accepted, based on a first come first served basis.
 Registration will automatically stop after the 50th author registers their manuscript.